venkataravuri/nexthink-assignment/README.md

 ### ♨️ Non Functional Requirements

-Following non-fucntional requiremnts have been highlighted as critical to to-be solution,
+Following non-functional requirements have been highlighted as critical to to-be solution,

-- **Scalability & Elasiticity** - Components should be auto-scalable based on traffic patterns.
+- **Scalability & Elasticity** - Components should be auto-scalable based on traffic patterns.
 - **Tenant Isolation** - Data of each tenant is isolated and should have mechanism to deal with noisy neighbours.
-- **Availablity** - System components should be highly available across several geographies. _Is it 99.99% availability?_
+- **Availability** - System components should be highly available across several geographies. _Is it 99.99% availability?_
 - **Performance** - Services should have low-latency and support high-throuput.
-Should accomodate burst workloads during peak hours.
+Should accommodate burst workloads during peak hours.
 - **Resiliency** - System component should be resilient to temporary glitiches and self-healing.
 Components should recover from crash
 - **Privacy & Data Localization** - Should complaint to GDPR and other privacy governance rules.